smart-mobile-software/arisedocs/docs/source/report.rst

 | One view event is recorded when the screen is displayed.
 | One conversion event is recorded **for each life** bought.

-In this example, the results means that a player who loose purchases in average 0.89 life with the variation A and 1.53 lives with the variation B.
+In this example, the results mean that a player purchases in average 0.89 life with the variation A and 1.53 lives with the variation B.
 The revenue is higher with the variation B than with the variation A!

 This is why in some cases we can have more conversion events than views!
 The goal here was to optimize the number of lives purchased.